zarr-developers/zarr-python/docs/guide/storage.rst

 Remote Store
 ~~~~~~~~~~~~

-The :class:`zarr.store.RemoteStore` stores the contents of a Zarr hierarchy in following the same
+The :class:`zarr.storage.RemoteStore` stores the contents of a Zarr hierarchy in following the same
 logical layout as the ``LocalStore``, except the store is assumed to be on a remote storage system
 such as cloud object storage (e.g. AWS S3, Google Cloud Storage, Azure Blob Store).
 The
-:class:`zarr.store.RemoteStore` is backed by `Fsspec_` and can support any Fsspec backend
+:class:`zarr.storage.RemoteStore` is backed by `Fsspec_` and can support any Fsspec backend
 that implements the `AbstractFileSystem` API,

 .. code-block:: python